We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Increasingly skewed and rapid development, along with climate change, has raised challenges in meeting water, food, and energy demands in the HKH region.
 Protecting our rivers, mountains, and glaciers is crucial to our securing our future.

 The HKH is aptly called the water tower of Asia because it is the source of 10 major Asian rivers.
-It is also known as the Third Pole as it stores the highest volume of snow cover, glaciers, and permafrost outside the polar regions.
+It is also known as the Third Pole as it stores the greatest volume of snow cover, glaciers, and permafrost outside the polar regions.
 It is indispensable to livelihoods, development, and sustenance of approximately 1.9 billion people – approximately a quarter of the world’s population – living downstream.

 AREAS OF WORK